RustamhH/Reel-Jet-2/README.md

 ![Alt text](SupportImages/image-14.png)

-If you have new movie you can add this movie to for you page.
+If you want to see other users' personal movies , For You Page is where you find it.

 ![Alt text](SupportImages/image15.png)

-If you want add your movie you must add from settings from upload video.
+If you want add your personal movie to the app , click on Upload Video

 ![Alt text](SupportImages/image-16.png)

-You can filter movies from movie list page.
+You can filter movies from Movie List Page.

 ![Alt text](SupportImages/image-17.png)